Posted on July 23, 2019

 “There is a time for everything, and a season for every activity under the heavens.”
 Ecclesiastes 3:1

 Life often brings seasons of change.
-This fall, your family may be experiencing a season of change in transitioning back to school.
+This fall, your family may be experiencing yet another season of change in transitioning back to school – especially with all the unknowns of COVID-19.
 Depending on the child, your son or daughter may face this new school year with anticipation or worry.

 Lutheran Family Service Counselor, Lynette Aschinger, offers some helpful tips to make this a positive experience for your child.
 Aschinger shares that the most important aspects of parenting during the school year include maintaining predictability, healthy routines, adequate sleep, and supportive parenting.